 - Layers, layers, layers.
 Wearing multiple layers of thin material covered by a durable shell will keep you warm.
 Additionally, if your body gets too warm you can peel off a layer, or two, to allow heat and sweat to vent.

 - Hydration.
-Although water tends to be plentiful in extreme cold environments, you need to boil ice and snow – a task that takes times.
+Although water tends to be plentiful in extreme cold environments, you need to boil ice and snow – a task that takes time.
 Also, we can fool ourselves as to how much water we need moving in the cold (it’s more than most people think) and you’ll need to maintain a regular intake of at least 200ml for every hour of activity.

 - Some foods will freeze in the extreme cold (trust me, trying to bite off a chunk of cheese that’s been said in -25C for a few hours is not fun.
 You could slip a chunk into your inner jacket pocket to defrost, but you’re going to smell ‘ripe’ after a few days.

-Perishable foods are fine for a short, or day hike, but if you’re going to be in the wilds for longer, in hot and cold weather, freeze dried is a better option.
+Perishable foods are fine for a short, or day hike, but if you’re going to be in the wilds for longer, in hot and cold weather, freeze-dried is a better option.
 But that doesn’t mean you should opt for meals with the highest calories – know your body’s requirements and plan around them.
 And always carry a little more food than you need… just in case.

-Special mention for all you other long distance hikers: backpacking, where does it fit in?
+Special mention for all you other long-distance hikers: backpacking, where does it fit in?

 For the most part, backpacking lives in a niche of its own.
 Yes, it’s true some backpackers may cover may hundreds, or thousands, of miles with some of the more adventurous backpacking trips covering the surface of the globe, but this activity usually involves the use of hostels and hotels as stop-off points.
 This is in contrast to your average hiker, or trekker, who spends most of their time under canvas in the great outdoors.

 I’m not saying backpacking is any less arduous – you’ll spend many hours on your feet as you move from one location to the next – but spending resting hours in a hotel doesn’t compare to life in a tent.
-Additionally, I’d like to say I have many friends who’ve spent weeks, months and, in one case, years on their travels with many adventures under his belt.
+Additionally, I’d like to say I have many friends who’ve spent weeks, months, and, in one case, years on their travels with many adventures under their belt.